-When attempting to maximise productivity and improve overall performance within a workplace, the place to start is getting your employees to set SMART objectives.
+When attempting to maximise productivity, improve performance and deliver business value, the place to start is getting your employees to set clear SMART objectives.
 Objectives serve as a way to keep employees on course and working toward an overarching company goal.
 They provide focus, direction, set expectations and also provide motivation for your workforce.
 Employees can only achieve and exceed expectations when they know exactly what is expected of them.
 What’s more, when employees are confident of what is expected of them, they won’t waste business time or energy worrying — allowing them to make most of their time and skills.

-Despite this, according to a Gallup study on worldwide companies, only 50% of employees strongly agree that they know exactly what is expected of them.
-This is where SMART objectives can step in to facilitate matters.
+Despite this, according to a Gallup study on worldwide companies, only half of employees strongly agree that they know exactly what is expected of them at work.
+This is where SMART objectives can step in.

 Before employees can write their own SMART objectives, they need to be given a SMART definition.
 Since George T. Doran coined the phrase in 1981, a number of variations have cropped up.
 At Clear Review, we recommend using the following SMART objectives definition:

 S — Specific and Stretching.
-The objective needs to be as precise as possible.
+The clear objective needs to be as precise as possible.
 Avoid any ambiguities or confusion.
-An employee can’t simply be asked to ‘increase sales’, but they can be asked to improve sales of a particular product by a certain percentage in a given time frame.
+For example, an employee can’t (and shouldn’t) simply be asked to ”increase sales”.
+Rather, a more helpful objective would be to improve sales of a particular product by a certain percentage in a given time frame.
 Objectives should also be stretching, or challenging, so employees are more motivated to achieve their goals.

 M — Measurable.
 A good SMART objective should always set out what success will look like.
 Measurable goals give you something to measure your progress against.
 This will make it easier to determine whether or not it has been achieved.
 The measure can either be quantitative or qualitative.

 R — Relevant.
 All performance objectives should be relevant to what the organisation is trying to achieve and support its overall goals.
 Without considering relevance, even objectives that are achieved may have no impact on the performance of the organisation, which flies in the face of what every effective performance management system aims to accomplish.

-T — Time-bound.
-Employees should set target dates for when objectives are to be completed.
+T — Time-Bound.
+Employees and managers should agree on set target dates for when objectives are to be completed.
 This introduces a sense of urgency and it also allows managers to determine whether or not an employee is on track to accomplish their personal objectives.
-Encourage employees to set ‘near-term’ objectives with a one to six month time frame rather year-long objectives.
+Encourage employees to set ”near-term” objectives with a one-to-six month time frame, rather year-long objectives.
 Near-term objectives can be achieved more quickly and are therefore more motivating.
 They are also less likely to become irrelevant as business needs change.
 Of course, short-term goals can also be used as “mini-milestones” to accomplish bigger goals.

-When asking your employees set SMART objectives, let them know your company takes objective setting seriously and why.
-Explain how appropriate goal setting can impact their performance; this will ultimately affect their career progression and chances for advancement within your company.
-When explaining the SMART objectives concept, point to the fact that they have been often cited by experts in the field as the most effective way of setting goals.
+During one of your regular performance coaching conversations, explain how effective goal setting can impact their performance; this will ultimately affect their career progression and chances for advancement within your company.
+When explaining the SMART objectives concept, point to the fact that they have often been cited by experts in the field as the most effective way of setting goals.

 We all get a sense of accomplishment when we have completed a task.
 This is why so many of us keep to-do lists and tick off activities as they are achieved.
 It makes us feel organised, productive and efficient.
 However, studies have shown this sense of accomplishment is greater — and our performance is higher — when we set ourselves particularly challenging goals.
 “Easy wins” simply aren’t as effective as a motivator.
 If the goals in question appear more difficult, we put more effort into completing them to standard and on time.
 Encourage employees to challenge themselves when creating their SMART goals.
 This can be an exciting way to get them to test their limits and to reach greater heights.

 To find out how Clear Review performance review software can help you and your employees write personal objectives that will improve performance and deliver business value, book a free personal performance management demo right now via our online booking system.